chkorn/FilterList/README.md

 		'action':'NYI'}
 	],
 	delay: int, 					// Delay in milliseconds until the popup is shown.
-	help: bool,						// Display help at the end of the box?
+	help: bool,						// Display help at the end of the box? default: true
+	showdefault: bool,				// Display the default action? default: true (NYI)
+	rank: bool,						// Display the best filter match on top? default: true (NYI)